fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 ### Create an instance of the gauge

-In this step, we will create an instance of the chart type as **angulargauge**, set the width and height (in pixels or %), and finally specify the data for the chart as a string.
+In this step, we will create an instance of the chart type as **angulargauge**, set the width and height (in pixels or %), and finally specify the data for the chart as a string format.

 The code to initialize and render the chart is given below: